Article Collection

 In October 1973, Dennis Ritchie and Ken Thompson visited the new IBM Research Center at Yorktown Heights in Hudson Valley to deliver the mentioned first paper on Unix at the Symposium on Operating System Principles (SOSP).
 The audience asked for copies of the new system, which raised a question – was a computer operating system part of “common carrier communications services”, and was AT&T required to distribute Unix?

-Since Unix wasn’t related to communications services, the decision of corporate lawyers was that Bell Labs should distribute Unix to academic and research institutions for free, at the cost of media plus shipping.
+Since Unix wasn’t related to communications services, the decision of corporate lawyers was that Bell Labs should distribute Unix to academic and research institutions for free, at the cost of media plus shipping, which was altogether $150.
 The policy was “no advertising, no support, no bug fixes, and payment in advance”.

 Licensing was organized through Western Electric, and within a few months several dozen institutions requested Unix.
 (But note that, although without cost, the distribution was not Free Software because it did not come with the permission to redistribute software or its modified versions.)